varvv/contract-deployments/README.md

 1. Run `make deps`
 1. Add the new absolute prestate to the `.env` file.
 This can be found in the op-program prestates [releases.json](https://github.com/ethereum-optimism/superchain-registry/blob/main/validation/standard/standard-prestates.toml) file.
 1. NOTE: If this task is for mainnet, the directory should work as-is.
 If this task is for testnet, you will need to follow the following steps:
-   1. Update the `UpgradeDGF` script to inherit `MultisigBuilder` instead of `NestedMultisigBuilder`
    1. Comment out the mainnet environment variables and uncomment the testnet vars in `.env`
-   1. Comment out the nested multisig builder commands in the Makefile and uncomment the multisig builder commands
 1. Build the contracts with `forge build`
 1. Remove the unneeded validations from `VALIDATION.md` and update the relevant validations accordingly
 1. Check in the task when it's ready to sign and collect signatures from signers